-School Publications (Yearbook)

-Course Code: 11104X1000 1 Credit

-Prerequisite: Experience in Journalism, Advertising Design, or Course Fee: None
+School Publications (Yearbook) Course Code: 11104X1000 1 Credit Prerequisite: Application with teacher approval and experience Course Fee: None in Journalism, Advertising Design, or Photography

-Photography

 This is a year-long course in which students create the AHS yearbook.
 Students must fill out an application for consideration.
 Students who are accepted into the class will learn or hone existing skills in journalism, photography, graphic design, and marketing.
 After training, they will be expected to work independently to create page layouts, conduct interviews, take compelling photos, write journalistically sound stories and captions, and effectively use our online page creation software.
 Students also will be required to do some summer work, including independently selling business ads, helping with senior portraits, and attending a 3-day workshop in Auburn.
-Teacher approval required.